 Start your day with breakfast at the Blue Moon Café.
 Their signature dish is the Captain Crunch French Toast – be sure to order it with the berries and cream for a delicious breakfast and good pic for Instagram.
 Save your caffeine intake for the next stop.

-After your toast walk down to 3 Beans coffee.
-They roast their own beans and have excellent coffee.
-Once finished walk down to the American Visionary Art Museum for a quirky and unique museum experience and for some photo opportunities.
+After your Blue Moon Cafe french toast walk down to 3 Beans coffee.
+3 Beans roast their own beans and have excellent coffee.
+Once you have finished your coffee walk down to the American Visionary Art Museum for a quirky and unique museum experience and for some photo opportunities.

 ⇒ Love taking photos?
 Check out my post on the 10 Most Instagrammable Baltimore Attractions.

 Fells Point Food Tour and the Harbour

-Very close by is the lovely Pitango which has outdoor seating on the harbour.
+Very close by in Fells Point is the lovely Pitango which has outdoor seating on the harbour.
 This is a perfect spot for a coffee and a sweet treat.

 Inbetween pierogis and coffee have a wander around the cute shopping streets of Fell’s Point.
 Then walk along the harbour to the National Aquarium which is fantastic and head in for a look around.